Viton4ik/weatherForecastPage/README.md

 # weatherForecastPage
-HTML was obtained by using React https://viton4ik.github.io/weatherForecastPage/
+HTML was obtained by using React <br>
+https://viton4ik.github.io/weatherForecastPage/